pcolby/doxly/demo/dokit/docusaurus/classCalibrateCommand.md

 description: The  class implements the  CLI command.
 tags:
 ---
-The <a href="classCalibrateCommand">CalibrateCommand</a> class implements the calibrate CLI command.
+The [CalibrateCommand](classCalibrateCommand) class implements the calibrate CLI command.